Trans Mountain pipeline: Trans Mountain Expansion Project

-By February 2022, the Crown corporation that owned Trans Mountain, TMC, said that costs had increased by 70%, from $12.6 billion to $21.4 billion.
+By February 2022, TMC said that costs had increased by 70%, from $12.6 billion to $21.4 billion.
 Faced with the federal government's costly COVID-19 response, Finance Minister Chrystia Freeland, said this new funding for the pipeline was not part of the federal government's commitment.
 The status of the company changed to a non-agent Crown corporation on April 29, 2022, which meant that it was able to access financing from third-party lenders.
 In March 2023, it was announced that the cost has again increased to $30.9 billion.
 As of April 2022, construction had reached the half-way mark.
-The company said in their November 29, 2022 third quarter report that expansion would be mechanically complete by the third quarter of 2023 and the commercial service would be operational in the fourth quarter of 2023.
+The company said in their November 2022 third-quarter report that expansion would be mechanically complete by the third quarter of 2023 and the commercial service would be operational in the fourth quarter of 2023.